Lourenço Marques – Maputo – Mozambique: The History of a City

 Strengthened in such a way, the Portuguese fortress at the Rio Espirito Santo is restored, because it was located on the territory of the unpredictable chief of Matola, which was uncertain for the colonial soldiers.
 That is to say, it must have remained for some time with the mere attempt of the extension of the fort, because that first period of the military installation shows in the time from 1782 to 1786 the wear and tear of two governors and four interim commanders.
 “In this period of five years”, the aforementioned chronicler admits, “none of the governors actually succeeds in building the fort”.

 The occupation varied between 15 and 70 men.
 In 1787 the work finally succeeded, but the hostilities with the “Pretos” (the “blacks”) increased, and “therefore going to Lourenço Marques meant voluntarily taking on a death sentence”.
 Although he succeeded in persuading Chief Capele to donate land to the Portuguese Crown, new enemies appeared.
 This time it is the French legionnaires who attack, plunder and tear down the fort in 1796 and leave it immediately.
 But Portuguese colonial spirit reaches the resurrection in the third year after the destruction.
-Freud and suffering continued to accompany colonial policy.
+Joy and suffering continued to accompany colonial policy.
 The English attempted to seize the trade around the bay and Portugal was forced to expel them.
 The work succeeds!

 But in the same year, 1815, the “Kaffirs” murdered the man who governed Portuguese history in the south – João Pereira de Sousa.
 A Portuguese trading company establishes itself and in 1825 acquires a monopoly on ivory trading.
 After all, it keeps that for ten years.
 Even if trade seems to be flourishing, the fort again suffered a sad fate: “Two years earlier (1833, the V. V.) the fort was besieged by the Vátuas.
 From 27 to 28 October, the Portuguese evacuated the fort and withdrew with their governor to the island of Xefina.
 Everything is destroyed.
 The Vátuas seized the governor, murdered him with extraordinary perversity after being forced to dance all night long… Everything was (re)conquered and restored, even if the war with the Vátuas continued, especially in 1841 and 1843.
 The war against the Vátuas ended in 1845, although there were still a few clashes, among which the one of 1850 was particularly noteworthy.”